-8. Gender Analysis
+7. Gender Analysis

 • PRM partners must complete a gender analysis in the proposal narrative that briefly explains (1) experiences of men, women, boys, and girls with a focus on the different familial roles, community privileges, and gender dynamics within the target population; (2) associated risks and threats experienced by women, girls, and other vulnerable populations based on their gender; (3) power imbalances and needs that arise based on gender inequalities that exist within the family or community; and (4) proposed responses that will address the above and mitigate any gender differences in access, participation, or decision-making that may be experienced by at-risk groups, particularly women and girls.
+The gender analysis should aim to specify and target specific at-risk sub-populations of women and girls, such as women and girl heads of households, out-of-school girls, women and girls with disabilities, women and girl survivors of violence, married girls, adolescent mothers, as well as people who identify as LGBTQI+, and those who are often unaware of and excluded from programs and services and who may be the hardest to reach based on their gender.

-9. Capacity Development Plan
+8. Capacity Development Plan

-• Please provide a macro-level description of how you plan to reach higher departure numbers in FY 2022, FY 2023, and FY 2024, if not already addressed in the proposal narrative.
+• Please provide a macro-level description of how you plan to reach higher departure numbers in FY 2023, FY 2024, and FY 2025, if not already addressed in the proposal narrative.
 Some of the topics you should address include a broad overview of the increased resources (staffing, infrastructure, etc.) you will need to achieve your departure number, as specified in this funding opportunity.
-Organizations can also address number of referrals, USCIS interviews/circuit rides, medicals, etc. needed to reach the allocations provided in Section 1.B and the proposed number of departures for FY 2023 and FY 2024.
+Organizations can also address number of referrals, USCIS interviews/circuit rides, medicals, etc. needed to reach the allocations provided in this funding opportunity and your proposed number of departures for FY 2024 and FY 2025.
 As feasible, justify the likely/intended impact of increased resources on departure numbers based on data and past experience.
-Please also address any limitations that may prevent you from reaching these level of departures.
-Within this section, organizations should propose a number of departures for FY 2023 and FY 2024, based on capacity and expected RSC growth.
+Please also address any limitations that may prevent you from reaching this level of departures.
+Within this section, organizations should propose a number of departures for FY 2024 and FY 2025, based on capacity and expected RSC growth.
 The RSC will not be held to these numbers, but it will allow for better outyear planning.